Optus outages and service status in Lismore, New South Wales

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Optus Issues Reports Near Lismore, State of New South Wales
+Optus Issues Reports Near Lismore, New South Wales

 Latest outage, problems and issue reports in Lismore and nearby locations: